-Marina Abramović & Jeff Koons front first online VR gallery
+Marina Abramović & Jeff Koons front new online VR gallery

 The leading contemporary artists join Olafur Eliasson to delve into issues of climate change, nature and the affirmation of self in a virtual world

-Marina Abramović, Jeff Koons and Olafur Eliasson are premiering new artwork on the world’s first virtual reality arts platform, Acute Art.
+Marina Abramović, Jeff Koons and Olafur Eliasson are premiering new artwork on a new major virtual reality arts platform, Acute Art.

 The three interactive works from the iconic contemporary artists were previewed at Stockholm’s Brilliant Minds this week.
 The VR digital gallery hopes to explore and encourage art’s transition from the physical art word to the new age of online.
 The project officially launches in Autumn 2017 with plans to bring in young and emerging artists.